 Board comment: The Remuneration and Nominations Committee reviews the Society's Remuneration Policy annually.
 The Committee consists of three Non-Executive Directors, one of whom chairs the Committee.
-The Chief Executive and Finance Director attend by invitation, but take no part in the discussion of their own salaries.
+The Chief Executive attends by invitation, but take no part in the discussion of their own salaries.
 The Committee reviews Directors' and senior management's remuneration annually, using data from comparable organisations and taking advice from external consultants, when appropriate.